A month ago I was decidedly plump.

 Each of my laps is accompanied by magical birdsong.
 Also the odd deer or fox and, as the morning wears on, an increasing number of people.
 The weather has been wonderful recently so that has made any pain easier to bear.

 The other thing that surprises me (though I suppose it shouldn’t) is the number of people who walk around immersed in an electronic other-world.
-They really must have something very special on their gadgets if they willing to forego the beauty of a summer morning.
+They really must have something very special on their gadgets if they are willing to forego the beauty of a summer morning.
 I stop for a moment down the lane among the trees and try and figure out how many species of bird is singing.
 I usually count about ten but there may be more.
 Then, in the long grass to my left there is movement.
 A roe deer looks up to see who is wheezing in her territory.
 And she has a fawn with her.
 It’s magic and makes the pain worthwhile.
 Wrapped up in a gadget you miss all that.

 So, a progress report as I approach two weeks on the hoof.
 Well, I’ve lost a bit of weight.
 But that may be due to the supermarket running out of pork scratchings.
 I’m drinking less wine because I fall asleep in the chair an hour earlier due to the increase in physical activity.

 Despite lots of walking I’ve remained ‘irritatingly plump’.
 That’s rather a nice expression I think, using my word of the moment.
 It nicely sums up my present status.
 You’ll note that ‘irritatingly’ qualifies the word plump.
 As opposed to me being plump and irritating.
 That’s another debate altogether.
 Though I doubtless am irritating to the bloke on his arse in his garden.
 He probably wishes he too could look like a man god.
-Actually he’s probably a really nice guy, it’s just not easy to introduce myself as I hurtle past.
+Actually he’s probably a really nice guy, it’s just not easy to introduce myself as I speed past.
 Besides, the wind whistling through my facial stubble renders meaningful conversation nigh impossible.

 On Monday a pile of timber is arriving so I can build a pergola.
 Shifting that lot around should account for another pound or two, unless I decide to sub-contract out to my brother.
 Might not be a bad idea thinking about it, I can blame somebody else when it goes wrong.